 The Canadian NPA Relief Planning Guideline, Version 8.0, dated 15 May 2023, recommends that the Relief Date be approximately six (6) months prior to the PED.
 Based on the January 2026 S-NRUF results, the PED is February 2029.
 Six months prior to February 2029 would be August 2028.
-However, typically companies try to avoid scheduling events in summer timeframe.
+However, typically companies try to avoid scheduling events in the summer timeframe.
 Accordingly, the proposed Relief Date is 27 May 2028.

 PROPOSED SCHEDULE